How to Rip a Blu-ray and Convert into MOV Format in Mac

 Step 2: Configure settings

-As a general rule, you'll only need to select your DVD type and tweak the settings for output.
+As a general rule, you'll only need to select your DVD type (see lower left side) and tweak the settings for output.
 Here you are allowed to select a copy mode among Full Movie, Main Movie and Custom Mode located on the lower left corner of the screen.
 In general, if you don't want all of the extra special features, select Main Movie and then the title with the longest playing time displayed.

 In addition, subtitle tracks, audio streams are available for you to choose in your own way.